Skip to main content.

 Click here to see the full playlist.

-The Office of Prospect Research has compiled two lists of grant opportunities for individual faculty members.
+The Office of Institutional Support has added these sources of external grant opportunities for individual faculty members.
 These are grants that would be paid directly to faculty members and would not be handled by the College.
 If you have any questions about whether your grant is individual or institutional, please contact the Office of Institutional Support.
-Below you can find a link to both a science-specific discipline list as well as a non-science-specific discipline list.
-You must use the account associated with your Bard email to access these files.
-Please contact the Office of Institutional Support if you wish to apply for a science-related program or Sue Elvin for non-science grants.
+For individual grants in the humanities, arts, or social studies, please contact the Faculty Grants Officer, Sue Elvin, at [email protected].

 The National Science Foundation